 From flight deals and encrypted messaging to translation services and personal health, these apps can help you make more informed and safe decisions before you leave and while you’re away.

 Apps to Make your Life Easier While Abroad

-From directions and currency conversions to translation services and personal safety, the following apps can help you make more informed and safe decisions before you leave and while abroad.
-Many of them are also available as regular websites if you don't have the inclination or the space available on your phone to download them.
+Psst.
+Many of these apps are also available as websites if you don't have the inclination or the space available on your phone to download them.

 Fly, Drive, Ride, or Walk

-Rome2Rio is a multi-method transportation search platform that helps you plan both local and long-distance travel abroad.
-Using a database of flights, bus routes, and ferry schedules, it presents you with the most efficient and inexpensive way to get from point A to point B.
+Rome2Rio is a multi-modal transportation search platform that helps you plan both local and long-distance travel abroad.
+Using a database of flight paths, bus routes, train lines, and ferry schedules, it shows you the most efficient and inexpensive way to get from point A to point B.

 Skyscanner helps you find and book international flights quickly and easily.
 Its search engine often provides less expensive options than comparable services.

 With Google Maps, you can quickly find the nearest bank, hotel, restaurant, and more.
 It provides you with the fastest route options for local and regional transportation by leveraging timetables from public transportation services.
 When you have a connection over Wi-Fi or the data network, you can download and save maps to view offline (and save on international data roaming charges).